Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 Whether a man realizes it or not, fathers play an important role in the development of their children, and their daughters.

 A weak father criticizes and demeans his children, never making them feel like they can do things right.
 He belittles them, often in front of others, and he is distant, not only physically but, more importantly, emotionally.
 He never offers them his love or approval.
 His children constantly wonder why they aren't good enough.
+A weak father creates victims who never accept responsibility for their actions.
+He blames others for his failings and enables his children to avoid the consequences of their behavior.
+A weak father points out mistakes and weaknesses, while never encouraging or uplifting his family.

 How to Be a Good Dad